 Supported by a Caring Community

-When Holy Child Volunteers arrive in the Dominican Republic, they often go through a period of adjustment, the length of which varies from person to person.
-The Sisters of the Holy Child are here to help you with all that is new and unfamiliar, and you’ll learn by doing – one day at a time!
+Holy Child Volunteers in the Dominican Republic often go through a period of adjustment, the length of which varies from person to person.
+The Sisters of the Holy Child are there for the volunteers every step of the way to help them transition to the new and unfamiliar environment.
+They encourage volunteers to be patient and to try not to worry.
+Like others before them, the volunteers learn by doing – one day at a time!

 - Water comes into the street twice a week, and we keep a supply in a huge underground cistern so that water can be pumped up to tanks on the roof.
-In this way we can have running water.
+In this way, we can have running water.
 We have a twin tub washing machine and space outside in the garden to dry clothes in the sun.

 - The weather is mostly warm and almost always sunny, although the rains at times can be torrential.
 Temperatures range between 72 and 85 degrees.
 From June through September, the temperature can be much hotter and the heat can be very tropical.